You’ve been saving up for a down payment on that home you’ve been dreaming about.

 10. New Furniture

-If you’re moving to a larger space you should keep in mind that you will need more furniture, wall art, curtains, etc. Decor that will well in your old space may not work as well in your new home.
+If you’re moving to a larger space, you should keep in mind that you will need more furniture, wall art, curtains, etc. Decor that will well in your old space not work as well in your new home.

 Unless you’re okay with what you have and don’t mind your new bigger space feeling a bit empty, you need to budget accordingly.